hexokinase/hexokinase.github.io/index.md

 #### Updated Landing Page

 <img class="ui medium left floated image" src="../images/new-landing-page.png">
-We remodled the landing page to a more sleek design.
+We remodeled the landing page to a more sleek design.
 Our first approach to the application was to create a fun and exciting enviornment to learn and practice math.
 However, this application is focused on college students and teachers at the University of Hawaii, which lead to a more professional look.

 #### Game Page and Navigation Bar
 <img class="ui medium left floated image" src="../images/game-page.png">